kuturi/kuturi/README.md

->If privacy is outlawed, only outlaws will have privacy.
+>If privacy is outlawed, only outlaws will have privacy. ——Phil Zimmermann